 As for any musculoskeletal complaint, it is imperative to obtain a careful history and thorough physical examination.
 Red flags concerning issues such as infection and malignancy should be ruled out.
 A functional assessment of the patient should be obtained.
 Judicious use of imaging studies and laboratory tests should be ordered when appropriate.
 Once a diagnosis is established, an outlined treatment plan should be given.
-Joint injections can be done for diagnostic and/or therapeutic purposes to aid with the rehabilitation program.
+Joint injections can be done for diagnostic and therapeutic purposes to aid with the rehabilitation program.

 As with any procedure, informed consent must be obtained from the patient.
 For documentation purposes, this should be done in a written format.
-Risks, benefits, and expectation from the proposed procedure should be explained and the patient should have adequate opportunity to ask questions.
+Risks, benefits, and expectation from the proposed procedure should be explained, and the patient should have adequate opportunity to ask questions.

 As with the choice of corticosteroids, the choice of local anesthetic for injection is based on clinical preference.
 When both the corticosteroids and local anesthetics are used together, many patients will experience relatively rapid relief of symptoms immediately following the injection.
 This is the initial action of the local anesthetic.
 However, patients then often experience a transient increase in pain as the local anesthetic wears off.

-Contraindications to intra-articular injection include: 8,11,12
+Contraindications to intra-articular injection include:

 - Broken skin at injection site

 - Osteochondral or intra-articular fracture